 Three ways that a ‘Nudge’ could benefit your business.

-Nudge is the concept which helps influence and alter our behaviour.
-It is the carrot, not the stick and can help you influence your employees and customers.
+Nudge is an amazing concept which helps influence and alter our behaviour.
+It is the carrot, not the stick and can influence both your customers and teams.

 Think how our plastic bag behaviour has changed.
 Since minimal charges for new plastic bags were brought in, many of us now bring plastic bags to shops to re-use.
 This has led to plastic bag purchases in England falling by 80% in just one year.

 First, a quick history.
 The Nudge term and principles were developed in the early 1990’s and brought to prominence in 2008 in the book, Nudge: Improving Decisions About Health, Wealth and Happiness and gained a following among UK and US politicians, in the private sector and public health.

 Nudges must be easy and inexpensive and national ‘Nudge Units’ have been created in the UK, Japan and Germany, amongst other countries.